Jamaica–Van Wyck station

-The Jamaica–Van Wyck station (/væn 'wɪk/ van-_-WIK) is a station on the IND Archer Avenue Line of the New York City Subway, located on the west side of the Van Wyck Expressway between Metropolitan Avenue and 89th Avenue on the border of Kew Gardens and Richmond Hill, Queens.
+The Jamaica–Van Wyck station (/væn 'wɪk/ van-_-WIK) is a station on the IND Archer Avenue Line of the New York City Subway, located on the west side of the Van Wyck Expressway between Metropolitan Avenue and 89th Avenue on the border of Jamaica and Richmond Hill, Queens.
 It is served by the E train at all times.

 History

 Planning and opening

 The plans for the Archer Avenue Lines emerged in the 1960s under the city and MTA's Program for Action.
-It was conceived as an expansion of IND Queens Boulevard Line service to a "Southeast Queens" line along the right-of-way of the Long Island Rail Road Atlantic Branch towards Locust Manor, and as a replacement for the dilapidated eastern portions of the elevated BMT Jamaica Line within the Jamaica business district which business owners and residents sought removal of.
+It was conceived as an expansion of IND Queens Boulevard Line service to a "Southeast Queens" line along the right-of-way of the Long Island Rail Road Atlantic Branch towards Locust Manor, and as a replacement for the dilapidated eastern portions of the elevated BMT Jamaica Line within the Jamaica business district.
+Business owners and residents sought removal of the structure.
 Both lines would meet at the double-decked line under Archer Avenue.
 The two-track spur from the Queens Boulevard Line would use the original Van Wyck Boulevard bellmouths.
 The IND line was to continue as a two-track line along the LIRR Atlantic Branch.
 It would have run through Locust Manor and Laurelton stations, with stops at Sutphin Boulevard, Parsons Boulevard (which was called Standard Place in planning documents), Linden Boulevard, Baisley Boulevard, and Springfield Boulevard.

-Design on the station began on October 1, 1974 and was completed on August 18, 1982 by MLA/Brodsky.
+Design on the station began on October 1, 1974, and was completed on August 18, 1982, by MLA/Brodsky.
 Construction on Section 7 of Route 131D, the Southeast Queens Line, which included the Jamaica–Van Wyck station started on October 17, 1979.
 At this point, the segment of the Archer Avenue Line under the Van Wyck Expressway had been completed.
 Because of the 1975 New York City fiscal crisis, the Archer Avenue Line was never fully built to Springfield Boulevard, and was instead truncated to Parsons Boulevard.
 The shortened version of the line contained three stations, including Jamaica–Van Wyck, and was 2 mi long.
 Bids for the station project were received on December 3, 1982, and the project was awarded to Carlin Construction & Development Corporation for $12.781 million.
 Work on the station began on December 15, 1982.
 The station opened along with the rest of the Archer Avenue Line on December 11, 1988.
 It serves as the replacement for the former Metropolitan Avenue and Queens Boulevard stations of the BMT Jamaica Line.

 Later years

 To save energy, the MTA installed variable-speed escalators at Jamaica–Van Wyck and three other subway stations in August 2008, although not all of the escalators initially functioned as intended.

 In 2020, the MTA announced that it would reconstruct the track and third rail on the IND Archer Avenue Line, which had become deteriorated.
 From September 19 to November 2, 2020, E service was cut back to Jamaica–Van Wyck, with a shuttle bus connecting to Sutphin Boulevard and Jamaica Center.
+The station was cleaned and repaired in 2024 as part of the MTA's Re-New-Vation program.